data-umbrella/.github/profile/docs/all-contributors-bot.md

 ```

 ### Step 3: Add the `.all-contributorsrc` file at root of repo
-add this file:
+add this file: `.all-contributorsrc`
-.all-contributorsrc

-add this info to the file (update repo name)
+add this info to the file (update organization and repo names)
 ```json
 {
   "projectName": "event-transcripts",